seanox/pdf-service/manual/Introduction.md

 https://github.com/seanox/pdf-service/blob/master/src/test/resources/pdf/articleA.html
 https://github.com/seanox/pdf-service/tree/master/src/test/resources/pdf

-__The exists-placeholder is supported because of backward compatibility, but is deprecated and is replaced by the value structure and value disposable structure.__
+__The exists-placeholder is supported for backward compatibility, but is deprecated and is replaced by the [disposable structure](#disposable-structure-placeholder).__

-TODO: Example of the new solution

 #### Static Placeholder